 - We didn't finish the raw ends of the ties because they are oh-so-skinny.
 We simply knotted the ends and there was very little, if any, raveling.
 If you are concerned about it, you could dot the ends with a seam sealant, such as Fray Check by Dritz.

 Hints and Tips

-Looking for more information on blending, mixing and matching your fabrics?
+Looking for more information on blending, mixing and matching your fabrics for a new look to a classic project?
 Check out these tutorials:

 Project Design: Alicia Thommas